 Where Can I Find a Divorce Mediation Lawyer?

 Although it isn’t a requirement to use a lawyer in a divorce mediation, it is a very good idea to have legal representation for one.
 The Law Offices of Matthew Z. Martell, P.A. have mediated numerous divorce cases in Sarasota, Florida.
 Attorney Matthew Z. Martell has the experience to provide you with needed legal advice as well as addressing your specific legal concerns as they arise during your mediation for your divorce.
 Sarasota, Florida divorce mediation attorneys such as Matthew Z. Martell also ensure that any marital settlement agreement reached at your divorce mediation is a legally sound agreement.
-Contact us at (941) 556-7020 today for your free initial 30 phone consultation.
+Contact us at (941) 556-7020 today for your phone consultation.
 We are here for you!